“We support individuals living with mental health challenges to achieve outcomes they value.”

 About your new role

-As a Mental Health Clinical Coordinator, you will have a background in Occupational Therapy, Social Work, Nursing or Psychology.
+The Mental Health Clinical Support Coordinator will have a background in Occupational Therapy, Social Work, Nursing or Psychology.

 What will Neami offer in return?